Transcript

 OK.

 What would you choose?
 It could be...
 It could be.
-A time when you were already born, but you would live the week at the age you are now.
+A time when you were already born, but you'd live through the week at the age you are now.
 It's not reliving memories.
-It's getting into a time machine and choosing to live a week in another time.
+It's getting into a time machine and choosing to live a week in another era.

 So...
 A week in another time.
 It's a complicated question.

-In fact, it's complicated because we can sometimes have a tendency to... how to say..., to overvalue certain periods.
-To say to ourselves, we will say...
-In the time of the kings, it was great all that.
-But in reality, I, as I am now, at that time, maybe I would have worked in the fields and suffered a lot.
+In fact, it's complicated because sometimes we tend to... how shall I put it... overvalue certain eras.
+To say, let's say...
+In the age of kings, it was great, all that.
+But in reality, me, as I am now, at that time, maybe I would have worked in the fields and suffered enormously.
 So I'm not going to take that period.

 And you can also choose in which area of the world.

-In fact, I would like to...
-I know there was a time that I really liked.
-It was when I discovered what the Internet was.
-In fact, I grew up when the Internet arrived and I thought it was completely crazy and I immediately immersed myself in it.
+In fact, I'd like to...
+I know there was a time when I really liked it.
+It was when I discovered what the Internet was all about.
+In fact, I grew up when the Internet arrived, and I thought it was completely crazy, so I got into it right away.

-But then I'd love to go back to the United States when Steve Jobs started Apple.
+But then, I'd love to go back to the United States when Steve Jobs launched Apple.
 There was a lot of excitement around computers and all that.
-To really see that start-up, that's something that would interest me a lot.
-I would love to see that.
+To really see that start-up, that's something I'd be very interested in.
+I'd love to see it.

-And then that's what...
-I think I would love to go back to that time in the United States.
-So in the years I would say...
-70s - 75s around the.
+I think I'd like to go back to that time in the United States.
+So in the years I'd say...
+70s - 75s around there.

 Oh yeah, was it that long ago?